 Shortly after solving her relative’s case, Kate shared the story with a friend, mentioning how the home DNA test had provided the missing link in solving the adoption case.
 The friend quickly asked, "Really?
 I am adopted, can you help me?"

 Kate reviewed her friend’s results and instantly sent messages to several potential matches.
 Soon after, she received a response from her friend's 2nd cousin, along with the question, "I am also adopted, can you help me find my family?"
 She quickly determined the 2nd cousin's parentage along with her friend’s parentage.

-Kate spends time in the evening searching through the DNA matches of strangers out of love for others, and a desire to bring healing and wholeness.
-She loves learning about different places and cultures, and she feels that through this process, she becomes a part of each person's family who blesses her with the opportunity to become part of their story.
+Kate cherishes her time in the evenings searching through the DNA matches of strangers out of love for others along with a desire to bring healing and wholeness.
+She feels through this process, she is blessed to become a part of each persons’ family by becoming a part of their story.